vav1288/latus/README.md

 latus is provides synchronization of personal files across your computers.
-It is similar in nature to popular offerings such as DropBox, Google Drive and Microsoft One Drive except that latus is Open Source and provides 'zero' knowledge encryption.   latus is written in Python and uses commodity cloud storage - specifically Amazon Web Services (AWS) - to store (encrypted) files to the cloud and for the file system database.
+It is similar in nature to popular offerings such as DropBox, Google Drive and Microsoft One Drive except that latus is Open Source and provides "zero knowledge" encryption.   latus is written in Python and uses commodity cloud storage - specifically Amazon Web Services (AWS) - to store (encrypted) files to the cloud and for the file system database.